 Junjun Quan

 Welcome!
-I am a finance Ph.D. candidate at Columbia University.
+I am a Ph.D. in Finance and Economics at Columbia University.

-My research interests include corporate bonds and digital platforms.
+My research interests include digital platforms and corporate bonds.
 My work combines empirical analysis of novel data sets with theoretical frameworks and structural estimations to uncover new insights.

 My research agenda examines how the rise of data as a new asset reshapes firm resource allocations, investment decisions, and innovation.
 I study the welfare implications of privacy regulations, which give consumers better control of their data but limit firms' access to this valuable resource.
 Moreover, I apply the models from information economics to estimate the price informativeness in the corporate bond market and the information production in corporate voting events.